KihrunS/C200-Project-07/README.md

 - Art environment
 - Music, button press sound, and voice narration
 - Animation for pressing the button, made by myself
-- End screen and tooltip for interacting
+- End screen, tooltip for interacting, player has a reticle
 - 3D level is the room

 ## Assets used